redis/ioredis/README.md

 Almost all features that are supported by `Redis` are also supported by `Redis.Cluster`, e.g. custom commands, transaction and pipeline.
 However there are some differences when using transaction and pipeline in Cluster mode:

-0. All keys in a pipeline should belong to the same slot since ioredis sends all commands in a pipeline to the same node.
+0. All keys in a pipeline should belong to slots served by the same node, since ioredis sends all commands in a pipeline to the same node.
 1. You can't use `multi` without pipeline (aka `cluster.multi({ pipeline: false })`).
 This is because when you call `cluster.multi({ pipeline: false })`, ioredis doesn't know which node the `multi` command should be sent to.
-2. Chaining custom commands in the pipeline is not supported in Cluster mode.

 When any commands in a pipeline receives a `MOVED` or `ASK` error, ioredis will resend the whole pipeline to the specified node automatically if all of the following conditions are satisfied: